epinio/epinio/README.md

 For a production-oriented deployment on the other hand, with a proper `--system-domain` specified, the certificate is obtained from [Let's Encrypt](https://letsencrypt.org/) instead.
-Nothing is stored in the configuration in that case, as LE is a known CA.
+Nothing is stored in the configuration in that case, as Let's Encrypt is a known CA.

 ### Push an application